 If you are serious about email marketing and growing your email list, do not invest in a free email marketing software.
 By the time you will realize your mistake, you would have gone way too far.Mani Karthik

-Which are the best free email marketing tools?
+Which is the best free email marketing software?

 How to get started with email marketing